braintribehq/sns-resources/cluster.md

 ## Application Load Balancer
 * create an ALB
-* issue new SSL certifcate for the ALB
+* issue new SSL certificate for the ALB
 * point traffic to the TG created in the previous step
 * create new DNS CNAME to access the ALB, setup HTTP -> HTTPS redirect, custom error page